-- 2. Matthew 27:19 Matthew alone recorded the message and dream of Pilate's wife, who also declared Jesus innocent. - a) Matthew 27:20 While Pilate contemplated his wife's message, the religious leaders persuaded the crowd to ask for Barabbas.
-John 18:40 - b) Matthew 27:21 Pilate could not believe the crowd's evil, irrational demand. - 3.
+- 2. Matthew 27:19 Matthew alone recorded the message and of Pilate's wife, who also declared Jesus innocent. - a) Matthew 27:20 While Pilate contemplated his wife's message, the religious leaders persuaded the crowd to for Barabbas.
+John 18:40 - b) Matthew 27:21 Pilate could not the crowd's evil, irrational demand. - 3.
 Matthew 27:22 The crowd demanded that Jesus be crucified.
-Luke 23:20-21 - a) Luke 23:22 Pilate declared Jesus innocent a third time and offered to beat Him lightly (Greek: PAIDEUO, a word used for child training, meaning to spank) and let Him go. - b) John 19:1 They flogged Jesus with whips (Greek: MASTIGOO), the first of His two beatings.
-Pilate hoped this beating would satisfy the crowd. - c) John 19:2-3 Roman soldiers were ordered to humiliate everyone sent to them. - d) John 19:4 After the beating, Pilate again declared the man innocent. - e) John 19:5 Pilate did not understand that he was drawing attention to the greatest man in history, the God-Man. - 4.
-John 19:6 Pilate mocked the crowd because he knew that as Jews they had no authority to crucify Jesus. - a) John 19:7 Finally, the real issue was clear; they wanted Jesus dead because they rejected His claim to be God. - b) John 19:8 Pilate was afraid because he recognized something special about the man Jesus. - c) John 19:9 Because Pilate's question was irrelevant, Jesus refused to answer it. - d) John 19:10 Pilate used the authority he thought he had to try to intimidate Jesus. - e) John 19:11 Jesus recognized God as the source of all authority and pointed out that the religious leaders had the greater guilt in these events. - 5.
-John 19:12 Pilate still sought a way to release Jesus, prompting the religious leaders to question his loyalty to Caesar and implying that they might complain to Caesar if he released Jesus. - a) John 19:13 Fearing the loss of his position, Pilate took his seat on the Bema. - b) John 19:14 The sixth hour was 6:00 am when affairs of the Roman state began.
-Jesus didn't go to the cross until 9 am. - c) John 19:15 After Pilate presented Jesus to Israel as their King, they declared that Caesar was their only King.
+Luke 23:20-21 - a) Luke 23:22 Pilate declared Jesus innocent a third time and offered to Him lightly (Greek: PAIDEUO, a word used for child training, meaning to spank) and let Him go. - b) John 19:1 They flogged Jesus with whips (Greek: MASTIGOO), the first of His beatings.
+Pilate hoped this beating would satisfy the crowd. - c) John 19:2-3 Roman soldiers were ordered to humiliate everyone to them. - d) John 19:4 After the beating, Pilate declared the man innocent. - e) John 19:5 Pilate did not understand that he was drawing attention to the man in history, the God-Man. - 4.
+John 19:6 Pilate mocked the crowd because he that as Jews they had no authority to crucify Jesus. - a) John 19:7 Finally, the real issue was clear; they wanted Jesus because they rejected His claim to be God. - b) John 19:8 Pilate was because he recognized something special about the man Jesus. - c) John 19:9 Because Pilate's question was irrelevant, refused to answer it. - d) John 19:10 Pilate used the authority he thought he had to to intimidate Jesus. - e) John 19:11 Jesus recognized God as the source of authority and pointed out that the religious leaders had the greater guilt in these events. - 5.
+John 19:12 Pilate sought a way to release Jesus, prompting the religious leaders to question his loyalty to Caesar and implying that they might complain to Caesar if he released Jesus. - a) John 19:13 Fearing the loss of his position, Pilate took his on the Bema. - b) John 19:14 The hour was 6:00 am when affairs of the Roman state began.
+Jesus didn't go to the cross until 9 am. - c) John 19:15 After Pilate presented Jesus to Israel as their , they declared that Caesar was their only King.
 Hypocrites!
 Zechariah 11:6 - 6.
-Luke 23:23 Through intense pressure, the mob persuaded Pilate to release Barabbas. - a) Matthew 27:23 Pilate's final attempts to release the innocent man Jesus were met with the Jews' frenzied cries of Crucify Him!
+Luke 23:23 Through intense pressure, the persuaded Pilate to release Barabbas. - a) Matthew 27:23 Pilate's final attempts to release the innocent man Jesus were met with the Jews' frenzied of Crucify Him!

-- b) Matthew 27:24 Pilate's hand washing ritual symbolized his disgust at condemning an innocent man to crucifixion; however, water could not cleanse him of his sin. - c) Matthew 27:25 The Jews willingly took responsibility for Jesus' death. - d) Matthew 27:26a Barabbas was released.
-Jesus probably died on the very cross meant for him. - 7.
-Matthew 27:26b Jesus was scourged (Latin: PHRAGALLOO, to punish or impel by whipping in association with crucifixion).
-This beating was much more severe than His first beating.
-John 19:16 - a) Matthew 27:27 Some of the members of this Roman cohort (600 men) had arrested Jesus the night before. - b) Matthew 27:28 The scarlet robe would have hurt Jesus' mutilated back. - c) Matthew 27:29 All these actions were designed to show contempt for Christ. - d) LFP #13- Matthew 27:30 fulfilled the spitting and beating of Isaiah 50:6 and Psalm 69:19. - e) Matthew 27:31 The soldiers finished their fun and moved on to the serious business of crucifixion.
+- b) Matthew 27:24 Pilate's hand washing ritual symbolized his disgust at condemning an innocent man to crucifixion; however, could not cleanse him of his sin. - c) Matthew 27:25 The Jews willingly took responsibility for Jesus' . - Matthew 27:26b Jesus was scourged (Latin: PHRAGALLOO, to punish or impel by whipping in association with crucifixion).
+This beating was much more severe than His beating.
+John 19:16 - a) Matthew 27:27 Some of the members of this Roman cohort ( men) had arrested Jesus the night before. - b) Matthew 27:28 The scarlet robe would have Jesus' mutilated back. - c) Matthew 27:29 All these actions were designed to contempt for Christ. - d) LFP #13- Matthew 27:30 fulfilled the and beating of Isaiah 50:6 and Psalm 69:19. - e) Matthew 27:31 The soldiers finished their and moved on to the serious business of crucifixion.